rufuspollock-okfn/bibserver/README.rst

     # cd {myenv}/src/bibserver
     cd bibserver
     # do a development install from current directory
-    # pip install -e .
+    pip install -e .
-    # alternatively if you do not want a development install you could just do
+    # alternatively if you do not want a development install
+    # note there is an error with this at the moment - do dev install
-    python setup.py install
+    # python setup.py install

 4. Run the webserver::